Polish literature during World War II: "Art and Society"

 After the September defeat, culture was assessed as an important psychological factor responsible for collective fate.
 Writers started to confront reality with literature from twenties of the interwar era, young poets found their own point of view and started to shape the attitudes of Polish society in face of the war.
 At that time poets were no longer unreasonable romantic artists, as it was before the war, but they were soldiers, who also felt as the voice of Polish nation.
 Young writers reinterpreted old writings giving them a new meaning, where valuation of the past gained new, moral dimension.

-All of their views were described in well-known underground magazine Sztuka i Narod ("Art and Society").
+All of their views were described in well-known underground magazine Sztuka i Naród ("Art and Society").
 The stories of its editors revealed a hopeless battle for independence: Onufry Bronislaw Kopczynski – first organizer of the magazine, were shot in camp in Majdanek, Waclaw Bojarski – his associate, died from injuries after the action under Mikolaj Kopernik monument, Andrzej Trzebinski, one of the last directors, was shot dead in a public execution in November 1943, and Tadeusz Gajcy died during the Warsaw Uprising in 1944.